Disclaimer: I don't own The Fast and the Furious series or any of its characters. I just own Eve Trudeau.

 "That's for damn sure," Tej muttered.

 Slowly smirking, Eve asked, "Hey, Bri, you still got your FBI gear?"
 Confused, he nodded and asked why.
 "Go get 'em.
 I got an idea."
-Brian nodded and went to his and Mia's room to get his things as demanded.
+Brian nodded and took off to his and Mia's room to get his things as demanded.
 "Rome, go put on some nice clothes.
 Clean jeans, belt, button down.
 Look professional.
 You got any pictures of yourself on hand?"

 "Just my license," he answered and pulled out his wallet.
 Eve snatched it from him and started rooting through it.
 "Hey!
 Damn gurl!
 Stop that!" he shouted, trying to get his wallet back from her as she started throwing stuff out on the table.
 "Stop!
 Brian, dawg!
 Your gurl done gone crazy!"
 Rome looked at Han, who was smirking and snacking on another bag of chips.
 "Help me out, man!"
 Han responded by offering the bag out chips.